Infineon/mtb-example-pmg1-12-bit-saradc-basic/README.md

 #### Single-ended mode

-To change the ADC input mode from 'Differential' to 'Single-ended', navigate to the **Channel 0** tab in **PASS 0 12-bit SAR ADC 0** and change the **Input Mode** to **Single-ended**.
+To change the ADC input mode from Differential to Single-ended, navigate to the **Channel 0** tab in **PASS 0 12-bit SAR ADC 0** and change the **Input Mode** to **Single-ended**.
 Note that for single-ended mode, the connection to the Vminus input pin of the ADC must be removed as notified in the **Task** tab under the **Notice List**.

 In single-ended input mode, an analog signal is applied to the Vplus input of the PASS 0 12-bit SAR ADC 0 with the Vneg pin connected internally to either of the three options: VSSA, Vref, or Routed.

-In this example, Vneg is connected to **Vref** (1.2 V), under **Connections** in **PASS 0 12-bit SAR ADC 0**.
+In this example, Vneg is connected to **Vref** (1.2 V) under **Connections** in **PASS 0 12-bit SAR ADC 0**.
 Note that other values for reference signals such as VDDA or VDDA/2 or reference voltage from an external pin may also be used according to application requirements.

-In signed output code format (default), the single-ended code range in decimal value varies from -2048 (0x800) to 2047 (0x7FF), giving a total of 4095 digital codes as shown in the figure below.
+In signed output code format (default), the single-ended code range in decimal value varies from -2048 (0x800) to 2047 (0x7FF), giving a total of 4095 digital codes as shown in the following figure.

 **Figure 9.
 Single-ended input - signed output code**